iotile/poduino/examples/blink-tutorial/README.md

-# PODuino Tutorial - LED Blink
+# PODuino Tutorial - LED Blinker

-This is the simplest example to demonstrate how to use the PODuino and IOTile core tools to remotely make an LED turn On or Off.
+This simple example demonstrates the ease of connecting any Arduino project to a low power wireless network via IOTile.
+In this tutorial, we will use the Arch PODuino and IOTile core tools to remotely make an LED turn On or Off via Bluetooth Low Energy.

 ## Part 1: Make the PODuino Blink

-The PODuino can be used just like any other **Arduino Mega 2560**, and theefore, any example you can find on the web for this board should work on the PODuino.
+The Arch PODuino is meant to be used just like any other **Arduino Mega 2560**, while providing a bridge to IOTile.
+Therefore, any Arduino example you can find on the web for this board should work on the PODuino as well.

-So, lets start with the traditional [Arduino Blink Example](https://www.arduino.cc/en/Tutorial/Blink) usually used as the first tutorial for a new Arduino user.
+So, let's start with the traditional [Arduino Blink Example](https://www.arduino.cc/en/Tutorial/Blink) usually used as the first tutorial and equivalent of **Hello World!** for a new Arduino user.

-If you have not done it, make sure you have the [latest Arduino IDE](https://www.arduino.cc/en/Main/Software).
+If you don't have it yet, make sure you are using the [latest Arduino IDE](https://www.arduino.cc/en/Main/Software).

-But lets get the PODuino version of this example:
+Now we illustrate the PODuino version of the Blink example:

 ### HW Setup

-The equivalent of the **Hello World!** for an Arduino is to make its internal LED blink.
-This can be done on the PODuino (as with most Arduinos).

 Open the Arduino IDE, create a new file, and copy the following code: